To book Richard Parks please contact your JLA Agent.

-Richard is a former rugby union player who has gone on to be the first person to scale the highest peaks on each of the planet’s continents, plus Everest, and trek to the North Pole and the South Pole, within a calendar year.
+Richard is a former international rugby player who has gone on to be a record-breaking extreme environment athlete, challenging himself mentally and physically in the most gruelling of ways.Amongst other feats he became the first person to scale the highest peaks on each of the planet’s continents, plus Everest, and trek to the North Pole and the South Pole, all within a calendar year.

-Richard started out as a professional rugby player of considerable promise playing for Leeds, Perpignan, and representing his native Wales.
-Unfortunately he was the victim of a tackle that severely injured his shoulder.
-Unaware of the severity of the injury, Richard continued to play until a consultant told his that he had to stop or risk terminal damage.
-After what he describes as ‘easily the most difficult year of my life’, plagued with fear and depression at the lack of structure and focus in his life, Richard sought out a new challenge.
-Building on his love of outdoor pursuits, he decided to take up climbing.
+A professional rugby player for over a decade, representing Leeds, Perpignan, and his native Wales, Richard’s career was cut short by a tackle that severely injured his shoulder.
+Unaware of the severity of the injury, he continued to play until a consultant told his that he had to stop or risk terminal damage.
+After what he describes as ‘easily the most difficult year of my life’, Richard sought out a new challenge.
+Building on his love of outdoor pursuits, he took up climbing.
 His dedication and habit of pushing himself saw that evolve into taking on The 737 Challenge.

 Now an extreme athlete, Richard works with academics, medics and companies to study the effects of extreme environments on the human mind and body.
+Each expedition has a social or charitable element, whether it raising over £365,000 for Marie Curie Cancer Care, working with GlaxoSmithKline Human Performance Lab in the Antarctic, or climbing Everest without oxygen to help studies in dementia.
 With results aiding everything from sporting performance research to clothing to neuroscience he has a unique take on what a person is capable of.

 Despite his reputation as an aggressive rugby player, Richard comes across as a humble guy.
 His irrepressible enthusiasm for death-defying exploits for charity can’t fail to raise a smile.
 More importantly, the way he's turned career-ending injury into a source of motivation is a terrific lesson for anyone.
 JLA Agent Millie Thomas